St. Patrick’s Day Green Chocolate Bark

 one box of Wilton Gel Food Colors

-How To Make This Green Chocolate Bark?
+How To Make Our Green Chocolate Bark?
 (Step-by-Step!)

 2. Next, spread the melted chocolate over a prepared-lined baking sheet.
 Use the back of a spoon to spread the chocolate evenly into a single layer.